Sammmte/unity-toolbar-extender-ui-toolkit/README.md

 # Unity Toolbar Extender UI Toolkit

-Inspired by marijnz's great [Unity Toolbar Extender](https://github.com/marijnz/unity-toolbar-extender), Unity Toolbar Extender UI Toolkit allows you to extend Unity's main toolbar (where play buttons are) using Unity's UI Toolkit.
+Inspired on marijnz's great [Unity Toolbar Extender](https://github.com/marijnz/unity-toolbar-extender), Unity Toolbar Extender UI Toolkit allows you to extend Unity's main toolbar (where play buttons are) using Unity's UI Toolkit.

+# Getting Started

-# Create common controls
+## Create common controls

-Inherit from any Unity's built-in visual element and tag it with MainToolbarElement attribute.
+Inherit from any Unity's built-in visual element and tag it with `MainToolbarElementAttribute`.
 You can place the script anywhere in your project.

 ```csharp
 using Paps.UnityToolbarExtenderUIToolkit;